 It is important for those working with vulnerable children and families to stay informed about the increased child protection risks that can and do occur during an emergency.
-Safeguarding procedures be reviewed to determine should responsibilities, reporting and referral pathways in the case of suspected or substantiated child protection violations.
+Safeguarding procedures reviewed be to should determine responsibilities, reporting and referral pathways in the case of suspected or substantiated child protection violations.
 At the same time children, families and communities are resilient and can be helped to draw upon their strengths in these times of stress.